 The FDA’s Guidelines on Gluten in Medications

 Based on this information, the FDA concludes, “Individuals who respond well to a gluten-free diet are at low risk of experiencing problems as a result of the possible presence of gluten in a drug product.”
-This information is all according to an FDA December 2017 report titled, “Gluten in Drug Products and Associated Labeling Recommendations Guidance for Industry.”

 No doubt, labeling for gluten in the pharmaceutical world has come a long way, but it has an even longer way to go.
 These baby steps by the FDA are, simply put, baby steps and not enough.